robert8138/deep-learning-deliberate-practice/concepts/work_in_progress/structure_ml_project.md

 Should you correct the labels in your dev set?
 Remember that the goal of the dev set is to help you quickly evaluate algorithms so that you can tell if Algorithm A or B is better.
 If the fraction of the dev set that is mislabeled impedes your ability to make these judgments, then it is worth spending time to fix the mislabeled dev set labels.

-Whatever process you apply to fixing dev set labels, remember to apply it to the test set labels too so that your dev and test sets continue to be drawn from the same distribution.
-Fixing your dev and test sets together would prevent the problem we discussed earlier, where your team optimizes for dev set performance only to realize later that they are being judged on a different criterion based on a different test set.

-Wisdome from Andrew:
+It is not uncommon to start off tolerating some mislabeled dev/test set examples, only later to change your mind as your system improves so that the fraction of mislabeled examples grows relative to the total set of errors.

-> If you decide to improve the label quality, consider double-checking both the labels of examples that your system misclassified as well as labels of examples it correctly classified.
+If you do decide to improve the label quality, consider double-checking both the labels of examples that your system misclassified as well as labels of examples it correctly classified.
 It is possible that both the original label and your learning algorithm were wrong on an example.
 If you fix only the labels of examples that your system had misclassified, you might introduce bias into your evaluation.
 If you have 1,000 dev set examples, and if your classifier has 98.0% accuracy, it is easier to examine the 20 examples it misclassified than to examine all 980 examples classified correctly.
+Because it is easier in practice to check only the misclassified examples, bias does creep into some dev sets.

+This bias is acceptable if you are interested only in developing a product or application, but it would be a problem if you plan to use the result in an academic research paper or need a completely unbiased measure of test set accuracy.

+Wisdome from Andrew:

+> Whatever process you apply to fixing dev set labels, remember to apply it to the test set labels too so that your dev and test sets continue to be drawn from the same distribution.
+Fixing your dev and test sets together would prevent the problem we discussed earlier, where your team optimizes for dev set performance only to realize later that they are being judged on a different criterion based on a different test set.

 ### Break Dev Set to Eyeball Dev Set & Blackbox Dev Set